 MOD CAN/MEX/93/2#2105

+6.15 If no decision is communicated to the Bureau within thirty days after the date of dispatch of the reminder under § 6.14 for:

+a) an allotment in the Plan identified as being affected under § 6.5, it shall be deemed that the administration which has not given a decision has no objection to the proposed assignment and § 6.15quat shall apply; or

-6.15 If no decision is communicated to the Bureau within thirty days after the date of dispatch of the reminder under § 6.14, it shall be deemed that the administration which has not given a decision has agreed to the proposed assignmentReasons: To eliminate the concept of implicit agreement when the affected assignment is an RR Appendix 30B allotment and replace by new type of agreement referred to in the proposed new § 6.15quat.
+b) an assignment identified, it shall be deemed that the administration which has not given a decision has agreed to the proposed assignment.
+(WRC-23)

+Reasons: To eliminate the concept of implicit agreement when the affected assignment is an RR Appendix 30B allotment and replace by new type of agreement referred to in the proposed new § 6.15quat.

 MOD RCC/85A22A10/22, AUS/J/SNG/THA/105/21, CHN/111A22A10/20#2105

-6.15 If no decision is communicated to the Bureau within thirty days after the date of dispatch of the reminder under § 6.14, it shall be deemed that the administration which has not given a decision has agreed to the proposed assignment.
+6.15 If no decision is communicated to the Bureau within thirty days after the date of dispatch of the reminder under § 6.14 and the identification is of:

+a) an allotment in the Plan, it shall be deemed that the administration which has not given a decision has no objection to the proposed assignment until this administration plans to bring into use its allotment in the Plan and an agreement under § 6.15quat is considered as concluded between the administration of the affected allotment in the Plan and the notifying administration of the proposed assignment; or

+b) an assignment, it shall be deemed that the administration which has not given a decision has agreed to the proposed assignment.
+(WRC-23)

 MOD AFCP/87A22A10/6, IRN/148A22A10/12

-6.15bis The course of action described in §§ 6.13 to 6.15 do not apply to the agreement requested under § 6.6.
-(WRC-19)
+6.15bis The course of action described in §§ 6.13 to 6.15 does not apply to the agreement requested under § 6.6 or to allotments in the Plan or an assignment treated under Article 6 in accordance with § 7.7 of Article 7.
+(WRC-23)

 ADD CAN/MEX/93/3#2106